ObsMod/pylawr/docs/source/user/plot/plotter.rst

 Ax_settings attribute
 ^^^^^^^^^^^^^^^^^^^^^

-Additional parameters during the initilalisation of the :py:class:`~pylawr.plot.Plotter` will be added to :py:attr:`~pylawr.plot.Plotter.ax_settings`.
+Additional parameters during the initialisation of the :py:class:`~pylawr.plot.Plotter` will be added to :py:attr:`~pylawr.plot.Plotter.ax_settings`.
 Some of them are used to change the figure.
 The possible keys are: